dcordero/Radar-31283089/README.md

 · Open radar: https://openradar.appspot.com/31283089

+# Update

+This issue was resolve in tvOS 11

 # Description
 Triggering the gesture Pause with Siri Remote in an instance of AVPlayerViewController with the property isUserInteractionEnabled set to false, reacts to the interaction pausing the player.